 Photo above: Jackie Johnson takes a bow at the end of the play Evita, UH Hilo Performing Arts Center, April 2017.
 The musical was directed by Johnson in her last production as professor; she retired in May 2017.

-Professor Johnson’s most significant creative work is her adaptations and performances of strong female historical figures of the Hawaiian islands.
+Professor Johnson is a performing artist who works with oral history, local drama and literature.
+Her most significant creative work is adaptations and performances of strong female historical figures of the Hawaiian islands.

 “Performing these works becomes a huge responsibility because every utterance can transport the audience to deep understandings of themselves, their ancestors, and the forces that shaped momentous moments in our islands’ story,” Johnson says.